andOlga/umineko-catbox-english/README.md

 ### On Sony PlayStation 3 and PSP

 The patch is **not compatible** with the versions of Umineko released on this hardware.
 At all.
 Don't even bother trying.

+## Developer documentation

+Some limited docs for those who wish to contribute to patch development, or perhaps translate the script into another language, are available [here](../CONTRIBUTING.md).